BatFace/Connect4/CodeDojoIntroMaterials/API-Primer.md

 ## API?

 Application Programming Interface.
 A set of -- ideally! -- clearly defined methods and tools which allow consumers to act upon or communicate with the application/server which has that API.
-In the case of the Hangman server, that API HTTP-based.
+In the case of this Hangman server, that API HTTP-based.

 ## HTTP?

-Hypertext Transfer Protocol, a message-based standard for making request over the web.
+Hypertext Transfer Protocol, a message-based standard for making requests over the web.

 An HTTP request has four parts (of which only 1 and 3 are mandatory):